Rytheking/OOP-refleming/hw6/README.md

 # France (object Oriented JS)

-Make a object oriented program which mimics previous python project, pass at least a constructor test.
+Make a object oriented program which mimics previous python project, using a class and superclass to practice inheritance.

 ```
 *.js